kozmaadrian/mhast-demo/tools/forms/libs/form-ui/README.md

 ### State tracking (form content and sidebar)

-- `activeOptionalGroups: Set<string>` tracks which optional groups (object or array) have been activated.
-Optional groups not present in this set remain hidden in content and appear as “Add …” in the sidebar.
+- `activeOptionalGroups: Set<string>` (FormGenerator): activated optional groups (object or array).
+Inactive optional groups remain hidden in content and appear as “Add …” in the sidebar.
-- `data: object` is the current JSON payload.
-It is updated via `updateData()` collecting field values and `FormModel.setNestedValue`, and via `onActivateOptionalGroup()` when seeding new groups.
+- `data: object` (FormGenerator): current JSON payload.
+Updated via `updateData()` and via `onActivateOptionalGroup()` when seeding new groups.
-- `FormModel.generateBaseJSON(schema)` constructs the initial data tree for any object node, ensuring arrays exist as `[]` even when empty so their keys are emitted in JSON.
+- `FormModel.generateBaseJSON(schema)`: initial data tree for any object node.
+Arrays always exist as `[]`; optional objects are created only when required or activated.
-- `FormModel.setNestedValue(obj, path, value)` supports dot and bracket notation (e.g., `array[0].prop`).
-It creates objects/arrays as needed.
+- `FormModel.setNestedValue(obj, path, value)`: supports dot and bracket notation (e.g., `array[0].prop`).
+Creates objects/arrays as needed.
-- `FormModel.deepMerge(base, incoming)` preserves keys present in `incoming` while merging into existing state to avoid losing dynamically added optional branches.
+- `FormModel.deepMerge(base, incoming)`: preserves keys present in `incoming` while merging into existing state to avoid losing dynamically added optional branches.
-- `groupElements: Map<groupId, { element, path, title, isSection }>` is rebuilt on each `rebuildBody()` and used by navigation, hover/scroll sync, and validation.
+- `groupElements: Map<groupId, { element, path, title, isSection }>` (FormGenerator): rebuilt on each render and used by navigation, hover/scroll sync, validation, and scrollspy.
+- `fieldSchemas`, `fieldElements`, `fieldErrors` (FormGenerator): typing and validation state per field.
-- `fieldToGroup: Map<fieldPath, groupId>` links fields to their group container for navigation and error mapping.
+- `fieldToGroup: Map<fieldPath, groupId>` (FormGenerator): links fields to their group container for navigation and error mapping.
+- `isCollapsed`, `currentMode` (FormSidebar): panel UI state.
+- `isRawMode` (mount factory): current visual mode for the form container; raw is inspect‑only.

 ### Arrays (multi-value fields)